mozilla/remote-settings/docs/support.rst

 	Generally speaking, disabling dual sign-off is possible, but only in **very** specific cases.

 	If you want to skip manual approval, request a review of your design by the cloud operations security team.

-How often the synchronization happens?
-''''''''''''''''''''''''''''''''''''''

-Synchronizations can be within 10 minutes of the change or in 24 hours.

-There are two triggers for synchronization: a push notification and a polling check.
-Every five minutes a server side process checks for changes.
-If any changes are found a push notification will be sent and online clients will check in for updates.
-Clients that are offline or did not receive the push notification will either catch-up on next startup or automatically poll for changes every 24 hours.

 Once data is ready in STAGE, how do we go live in PROD?